Skip to code content (skip section selection)

 B. Exception: If parking facilities or building can utilize zero setbacks, one tree per 50 feet of frontage shall be provided within the right-of-way subject to approval by the city engineer.

 (2) Placement according to size, type, and percentage allowed.

 A. Trees shall be located within the front yard (yard, front).

 B. Deciduous shade tree.
 May be utilized for 100% of the total tree requirement.
 Only deciduous shade trees may be utilized for required interior trees or optional right-of-way planting, and no more than 20% of the total tree requirement may be planted in the right-of-way area.
 Street trees planted in the right-of-way boulevard may count towards the deciduous shade tree requirement.
 Trees planted in the right-of-way require a permit from the parks and recreation department.
 Deciduous shade trees must be a minimum caliper of 2 inches.

 C. Deciduous ornamental trees.
 Up to 25% of the required trees may be deciduous ornamental trees.
 Deciduous ornamental trees may be utilized for 100% of the total tree requirement when the front yard setback is located beneath overhead power lines.
 Deciduous ornamental trees must be a minimum caliper of 1.5 inches.

 D. Evergreen or coniferous trees.
-Up to 25% of the required trees may be evergreen or coniferous trees; however, they shall not be planted in a driveway or intersection safety zone nor utilized for parking lot interior trees or right-of-way plantings.
+Up to 25% of the required trees may be evergreen or coniferous trees; however, they shall not be planted in a driveway or intersection vision clearance area nor utilized for parking lot interior trees or right-of-way plantings.
 Evergreen or coniferous trees must be a minimum of 6 feet in height.